surf-eds/one-button-compute/README.md

 * Workflow is a single file in [Common Workflow format](http://www.commonwl.org/)
 * Workflow must take single input file (--input option) and generates a single output file (--output option)
+* Web application runs workflow on directory of input files
-* The workflow, input file are downloaded from a WebDAV server
+* The workflow, the directory with input files is downloaded from a WebDAV server
-* The output file is uploaded to a WebDAV server
+* The directory with output files is uploaded to a WebDAV server

 The WebDAV server used for production is BeeHub (https://www.beehub.nl).
 The WebDAV server used for local development can be the Docker image nlesc/xenon-webdav (https://hub.docker.com/r/nlesc/xenon-webdav/).